Kajol1106/Blog-Application/README.md

 Categories Features:
  - categories the posts according to categories
+ - user can fetch one specific category or list of categories.
+ - user can delete and update the category.

  Post Features:
+ - user can fetch posts using user Id or category Id or post Id
+ - user can fetch all posts
+ - user can delete and update the post
  - posts API includes pagination and sorting
+ - you can search posts using keyword.
+ - posts include one image too.
+ - user can get the specific image also.

  ## Used Architecture